Homepage look and feel

 Your knowledge base's homepage is the initial landing page that readers will see if they go to your default link.
 Usually, the homepage includes things like customer support contact information, announcements, or a description of what the knowledge base contains.
 You can also show a list of newest and most popular articles!

-Change the welcome text on my home page
+Change the homepage welcome text

-By default, your new knowledge base will display a title at the top saying "Welcome to...." with the knowledge base name after it.
+A new knowledge base will display a title at the top saying "Welcome to...." with the knowledge base name after it.
 We populate this text based on the name you initially picked out for your knowledge base.

 If you want to change that text, there are a couple different ways to do it.